 If you left a Medigap policy to enroll in a Medicare Advantage plan and have been in the MA plan less than a year, you have a right to buy the same plan from the same company that you had before.
 It also has to be the first time you switched from Medigap to a Medicare Advantage plan.
 You can only use this option once.

 This is assuming that the same company still offers it.
 If your Medigap plan is no longer available from the same insurance company, you can choose another company.
-You will be allowed to choose a Medigap Plan A, B, C, F, K, or L that is sold by any insurance company in your state.
-You cannot choose a Plan D, G, M, or N under this option.
+You will be allowed to choose a Medigap Plan D, G, or High Deductible G that is sold by any insurance company in your state.

 This is not an either/or situation.
 You must go back to the same plan you had previously if it is available.
 The second option can only be utilized if that plan is no longer for sale in your state.